lexxkoto/delete-old-courses/README.md

 ```

 This setting tells the script which field of the CSV file contains the course ID number.
 Note that the numbers start with 0 and not 1.
 So if your course ID is the fifth field of your CSV file, you should put 4 here, not 5.

+## Running the Script

+Now, we're ready to run the script.
+If you're running it for the first time, you should make sure ``$config['test']`` is set to ``true``.
+This will make the script tell you which courses it wants to delete, but it won't actually delete them.

+Open a terminal and change to the folder where your scripts are located.
+Type this to run the script:

+``php delete-old-courses.php``